cakephp/docs/en/core-libraries/caching.rst

     ));

-Let's say you want to store the html generated for your homepage in cache, but would also want to automatically invalidate this cache everytime a comment or post is added to your database.
-By adding the groups ``comment`` and ``post`` we have efeectively tagged any key stored into this cache configuration with both group names.
+Let's say you want to store the html generated for your homepage in cache, but would also want to automatically invalidate this cache every time a comment or post is added to your database.
+By adding the groups ``comment`` and ``post`` we have effectively tagged any key stored into this cache configuration with both group names.

 For instance whenever a new post is added, we could tell the Cache engine to